bliutwo/leetcode_sols/leetcode_memo.md

 - Talk it out: Write a program that takes a double *x* and an integer *y* and returns `x^y`.
 You can ignore overflow and underflow.
 You cannot use built-in libraries.
 How is your solution better than the brute-force solution?
 What's the brute-force time complexity, and what's the optimal algorithm time complexity?
   - Intuition: Generalizing, if the least significant bit of *y* is 0, the result is (x^(y/2))^2; otherwise, it is x \* (x^(y/2))^2.
 Algorithm: Declare a double result = 1.0.
 Declare a long long `power` = y.
 If y is negative, set power to -power, and set x to 1.0 / x.
 While power still has set bits: { if the last bit of power is set: { result \*= x } x \*= x, rightshift power by 1. } return result.
 This improves on the brute-force algorithm of multiplying *x* *y* times because it uses fewer multiplications by getting more work done with each multiplication--specifically iterated squaring, i.e. forming x, x^2, (x^2)^2 = x^4, (x^4)^2 = x^8, etc. The brute-force algorithm is O(2^n), while the optimal algorithm is O(n).

+- Talk it out: Write a program that takes a double *x* and an integer *y* and returns `x^y`.
+You can ignore overflow and underflow.
+You cannot use built-in libraries.
+What's the intuition for this problem?
+  - Generalizing, if the least significant bit of *y* is 0, the result is (x^(y/2))^2; otherwise, it is x \* (x^(y/2))^2.

+- Fill in the blank: Write a program that takes a double *x* and an integer *y* and returns `x^y`.
+You can ignore overflow and underflow.
+You cannot use built-in libraries.
+Algorithm: Declare a double result = **FILL IN THE BLANK HERE**.
+Declare a long long `power` = y.
+If y is negative, set power to -power, and set x to 1.0 / x.
+While power still has set bits: { if the last bit of power is set: { result \*= x } x \*= x, rightshift power by 1. } return result.
+  - 1.0

+- Fill in the blank: Write a program that takes a double *x* and an integer *y* and returns `x^y`.
+You can ignore overflow and underflow.
+You cannot use built-in libraries.
+Algorithm: Declare a double result = 1.0.
+Declare a **FILL IN THE BLANK HERE**.
+If y is negative, set power to -power, and set x to 1.0 / x.
+While power still has set bits: { if the last bit of power is set: { result \*= x } x \*= x, rightshift power by 1. } return result.
+  - long long power = y

+- Fill in the blank: Write a program that takes a double *x* and an integer *y* and returns `x^y`.
+You can ignore overflow and underflow.
+You cannot use built-in libraries.
+Algorithm: Declare a double result = 1.0.
+Declare a **FILL IN THE BLANK HERE** `power` = y.
+If y is negative, set power to -power, and set x to 1.0 / x.
+While power still has set bits: { if the last bit of power is set: { result \*= x } x \*= x, rightshift power by 1. } return result.
+  - long long

+- Fill in the blank: Write a program that takes a double *x* and an integer *y* and returns `x^y`.
+You can ignore overflow and underflow.
+You cannot use built-in libraries.
+Algorithm: Declare a double result = 1.0.
+Declare a long long `power` = y.
+If y is **FILL IN THE BLANK HERE**, set power to -power, and set x to 1.0 / x.
+While power still has set bits: { if the last bit of power is set: { result \*= x } x \*= x, rightshift power by 1. } return result.
+  - negative

+- Fill in the blank: Write a program that takes a double *x* and an integer *y* and returns `x^y`.
+You can ignore overflow and underflow.
+You cannot use built-in libraries.
+Algorithm: Declare a double result = 1.0.
+Declare a long long `power` = y.
+If y is negative, set power to **FILL IN THE BLANK HERE**, and set x to 1.0 / x.
+While power still has set bits: { if the last bit of power is set: { result \*= x } x \*= x, rightshift power by 1. } return result.
+  - -power

+- Fill in the blank: Write a program that takes a double *x* and an integer *y* and returns `x^y`.
+You can ignore overflow and underflow.
+You cannot use built-in libraries.
+Algorithm: Declare a double result = 1.0.
+Declare a long long `power` = y.
+If y is negative, set power to -power, and set x to **FILL IN THE BLANK HERE**.
+While power still has set bits: { if the last bit of power is set: { result \*= x } x \*= x, rightshift power by 1. } return result.
+  - 1.0 / x

+- Fill in the blank: Write a program that takes a double *x* and an integer *y* and returns `x^y`.
+You can ignore overflow and underflow.
+You cannot use built-in libraries.
+Algorithm: Declare a double result = 1.0.
+Declare a long long `power` = y.
+If y is negative, set power to -power, and set x to 1.0 / x.
+While power **FILL IN THE BLANK HERE**: { if the last bit of power is set: { result \*= x } x \*= x, rightshift power by 1. } return result.
+  - still has set bits

+- Fill in the blank: Write a program that takes a double *x* and an integer *y* and returns `x^y`.
+You can ignore overflow and underflow.
+You cannot use built-in libraries.
+Algorithm: Declare a double result = 1.0.
+Declare a long long `power` = y.
+If y is negative, set power to -power, and set x to 1.0 / x.
+While power still has set bits: { if **FILL IN THE BLANK HERE**: { result \*= x } x \*= x, rightshift power by 1. } return result.
+  - the last bit of power is set

+- Fill in the blank: Write a program that takes a double *x* and an integer *y* and returns `x^y`.
+You can ignore overflow and underflow.
+You cannot use built-in libraries.
+Algorithm: Declare a double result = 1.0.
+Declare a long long `power` = y.
+If y is negative, set power to -power, and set x to 1.0 / x.
+While power still has set bits: { if the last bit of power is set: { **FILL IN THE BLANK HERE** } x \*= x, rightshift power by 1. } return result.
+  - result \*= x

+- Fill in the blank: Write a program that takes a double *x* and an integer *y* and returns `x^y`.
+You can ignore overflow and underflow.
+You cannot use built-in libraries.
+Algorithm: Declare a double result = 1.0.
+Declare a long long `power` = y.
+If y is negative, set power to -power, and set x to 1.0 / x.
+While power still has set bits: { if the last bit of power is set: { result \*= x } **FILL IN THE BLANK HERE**, rightshift power by 1. } return result.
+  - x \*= x

+- Fill in the blank: Write a program that takes a double *x* and an integer *y* and returns `x^y`.
+You can ignore overflow and underflow.
+You cannot use built-in libraries.
+Algorithm: Declare a double result = 1.0.
+Declare a long long `power` = y.
+If y is negative, set power to -power, and set x to 1.0 / x.
+While power still has set bits: { if the last bit of power is set: { result \*= x } x \*= x, **FILL IN THE BLANK HERE**. } return result.
+  - rightshift power by 1

 - store converted string *s* to long long, into long long i

 ```cpp